hexmabilangan/bir-eis-client/README.md

 }
 ```

-# Contribution
+# Contribute

-Any form of contribution is welcome.
+Any form of contribution is welcome like develop features, test, documentation, etc. Maraming salamat!